HEMODYNAMIC MONITORING AT YOUR FINGERTIPS

 - Early recognition to prevent deterioration

-CNAP® Monitor HD is an easy-to-use tool to upgrade your research with full hemodynamics.
+CNAP® Monitor is an easy-to-use tool to upgrade your research with full hemodynamics.
 It is highly valued for:

 - Providing continuous blood pressure and advanced hemodynamics from one sensor